 The claim was based on the findings in the administrative proceedings and relevant data collected from numerous damaged companies.
 This included nearly 300,000 documents on purchase transactions (e.g. invoices and credit notes).
-CDC’s analysis showed clear price effects of the cartel.
-A parallel external research conducted by the Centre for European Economic Research (ZEW Zentrum für Europäische Wirtschaftsforschung) in Mannheim, Germany, found that the cartel implemented price increases of 20.3 % to 26.5 %.
+CDC’s analysis showed clear price effects of the cement cartels.
+A parallel external research conducted by the Centre for European Economic Research (ZEW Zentrum für Europäische Wirtschaftsforschung) in Mannheim, Germany, found that the cartels implemented price increases of 20.3 % to 26.5 %.

 Applications of the defendants to obtain a suspension of the damage proceedings until the end of their appeals against the fining decision of the FCO were rejected by both the Regional Court (decision of 09/03/2006, Case 34 O (Kart) 147/05) and the Higher Regional Court of Düsseldorf (decision of 03/05/2006, Case VI-W (Kart) 6/06).